 - Generally it is recommended that the area be cleaned several times a day with warm water.

 - At each diaper change, you can apply a small amount of unscented petroleum jelly, or your doctor might recommend application of an antibiotic ointment as well.
 Petroleum jelly should not be used on a Plastibell unless directed to by your physician.

-- It may take up to seven to 10 days for the incision scab to slough off.
+- It may take up to seven to 10 days for the area to heal.

-- After the scab falls off, no further care is required except for normal hygiene.
+- After the region has healed, no further care is required except for normal hygiene.

 - At the first well-baby visit following hospital discharge, the penis should be carefully examined by the doctor and the parents given more information concerning further care.

 - They show changes in heart rate, blood pressure, and oxygen saturation, as well as changes in cortisol levels and behavioral changes.

 - The behavioral changes include crying at the time as well as changes in sleep patterns and mother-child interactions that are temporary and disappear within 24 hours of the procedure.

 Analgesia has been found to be safe and effective in reducing the pain associated with circumcision and should be provided if the procedure is performed.

 - Analgesic methods include EMLA cream (a topical mixture of local anesthetics),

 Several studies also demonstrate pain reduction if the infant sucks on a pacifier dipped in a low concentration of sucrose (table sugar) solution.
 Often several anesthetic techniques (for example, dorsal nerve block and oral sucrose solution) are provided at the same time.